kpam92/practice/interview&practice/interview_questions/misc_questions.md

 related questions and answers to them.

 * What is dynamic programming?
+<br><br>is a technique for solving problems recursively and is applicable when the computations of the subproblems overlap.
 * What happens when you type in 'www.google.com' and press enter?

 * What are the upsides to ES6, and fat arrow functions?